Don't see your question here? View our full Knowledgebase

 When Will My Order Ship? + -

 For our CNC kits and 3D Printers, we strive to process and ship orders within 1-2 weeks.
 Accessories typically ship within 3 business days when in stock.

 US orders, typically deliver in 2-3 business days from shipment.

 Orders to Canada typically deliver in 5-7 business days from shipment.

-All other international orders typically arrive in 7-10 business days from shipment, depending on how long it takes to clear customs.
+All other international orders of kits, typically arrive in 7-10 business days from shipment, depending on how long it takes to clear customs.
 International orders of parts typically have a several week shipping window.
 Please contact us by submitting a ticket, if a faster shipping time is required.

 Do you ship internationally? + -

-Currently, our 3D Printers only ship within the United States.
+Currently, our 3D Printers only ship within North America.